 Check out the full script here – it was a bit hit with the kids!

 Buzz Ideazz was at a fundraiser for Sudan over the weekend, which combined celebrations for 15th Shabaan with a very worthy cause!
 Why not organise something in your areas?
 Check out the photos below 🙂

-The letters spell LABAYK – as the mum said: “the kids spent so much time saying it as they iced it, the know it by heart now.”
+- Share his birthday with others!
+We received this lovely surprise – a family sharing the love and joy of this day through a plate of fun!
+The letters spell LABAYK – as the mum said: “The kids spent so much time saying it as they iced it, the know it by heart now.”

 - One mum baked treats with her kids, then they wrote a poem and a riddle as to who it was from using the Imam’s numbers (the number our Imam is times the number of panjatan add the number of Gods there are – that was the easy version, that hard version is pictured below!) – then they went and sneakily left it on their doorsteps and ran away for them to find and figure out 🙂